Royal Ascot review and replays

-A review of the action and free video replays from day one of Royal Ascot where Nature Strip routed his rivals in the King's Stand Stakes.
+A review of the action from Wednesday's meeting at Royal Ascot where State Of Rest burst Bay Bridge's bubble.

-Nature Strip lit up Royal Ascot with a dazzling victory in the King's Stand Stakes.
+State Of Rest burst the Bay Bridge bubble by landing the Royal meeting's richest prize, the £1million Prince Of Wales's Stakes, under a superbly-executed ride from Shane Crosse.

-The brilliant Australian sprinter was always cantering down the centre of the track under James McDonald and it was clear a furlong out it was a question of how far he'd win by.
+Well backed in the minutes before the off, Crosse dictated matters from the front on the 5/1 shot before committing for home off the final turn.

 Watch Race Replay